-Costco was named in the recent hearings on the Uighur persecution in the United States Congress in China.
-We are glad that lawmakers are on the side of justice for the Uighur and are considering expanding the investigation to beyond just Chinese suppliers, but also to American beneficiaries of forced labor.
+Costco was named in the recent hearings on the Uyghur persecution in the United States Congress in China.
+We are glad that lawmakers are on the side of justice for the Uyghur and are considering expanding the investigation to beyond just Chinese suppliers, but also to American beneficiaries of forced labor.

 According to reliable sources such as the agricultural research company Gro Intelligence, a vast cotton-producing industry has been developed in Xinjiang which supplies 80 percent of the country’s total cotton output.
 This would mean that any cotton clothing sourced from China would be suspect of containing cotton grown using slave labor.

-Furthermore, the Chinese Communist Party is transferring Uighur and other Turkic people to other parts of China forcibly, so the task of tracking forced labor of Uighur is no longer limited to Xinjiang (East Turkestan) but to the rest of the country, making it virtually impossible to track the forced labor of prisoners.
-How can third-party auditors ensure that the workers in these factories are not Uighurs removed from Xinjiang (East Turkestan)?
+Furthermore, the Chinese Communist Party is transferring Uyghur and other Turkic people to other parts of China forcibly, so the task of tracking forced labor of Uyghur is no longer limited to Xinjiang (East Turkestan) but to the rest of the country, making it virtually impossible to track the forced labor of prisoners.
+How can third-party auditors ensure that the workers in these factories are not Uyghurs removed from Xinjiang (East Turkestan)?

 The report states that “Identifying forced labor in Xinjiang is challenging.
 Many of the traditional tools that companies use, such as labor audits, are not effective in this context.
 These audits rely on interviews with workers, but the ex-detainee population is terrified, heavily surveilled, Second, because audits are time-constrained, auditors often sample the workforce.
 If only 10 percent of the workforce are ex-detainees, the audit sample could simply miss them.
 And lastly, the Chinese government has reacted to news stories about forced labor in Xinjiang by preventing third-party auditors from even trying to conduct their work.
 In some instances, the authorities stopped independent auditors at the airport and sent them back.
 In other cases, the government forced the auditors to use a government translator, which makes it even riskier for workers to speak freely.”